kyma-project/kyma/tests/end-to-end/external-solution-integration/README.md

 1. Create an Application.
 2. Create an ApplicationMapping CR for the created application in the ` e2e-test` Namespace.
-3. Deploy lambda to test namespace.
+3. Deploy a lambda function in the ` e2e-test` Namespace.
-4. Start test service in test namespace.
-Lambda should call it upon receiving an event.
+4. Start a test service in the ` e2e-test` Namespace.
+The lambda function calls it when it receives an event.
-5. Connect application via application gateway (client certificates).
+5. Connect an application through the Application Gateway with client certificates.
-6. Register test service in application registry.
-This service exposes event API.
+6. Register a test service in the Application Registry.
+The service exposes an event API.
-7. Create ServiceInstance for registered ServiceClass.
+7. Create a ServiceInstance for the registered ServiceClass.
-8. Create ServiceBinding for that instance.
+8. Create a ServiceBinding for the ServiceInstance.
-9. Create ServiceBindingUsage of that binding for deployed lambda.
+9. Create ServiceBindingUsage CR of that binding for the deployed lambda function.
-10. Create Subscription for lambda, so it is subscribed to events exposed by application.
+10. Create a Subscription for lambda function, so it is subscribed to the events exposed by the application.
-11. Send event to application gateway.
+11. Send an event to the Application Gateway.
-12. Verify that test service has been called by lambda.
+12. Verify if the call from the lambda reached the test service.

 ## Requirements for running locally